MukurtuCMS/mukurtudocs/docs/source/index.rst

 ..
-Mukurtu Support documentation master file, created by sphinx-quickstart on Mon Apr 22 11:20:13 2024.
+Mukurtu 4 User Manual documentation master file, created by sphinx-quickstart on Mon Apr 22 11:20:13 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mukurtu Support's documentation!
+Welcome to the Mukurtu 4 User Manual
 ===========================================

 All Mukurtu support articles and training resources are posted to our main support site at `support.mukurtu.org <https://support.mukurut.org>`_.
 These are free.